vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 stood in line outside Trader Joe's for around 20 minutes and entered around 5 PM.
 I checked out at around 5:09 PM with Lauren.
 I then went to Udupi Palace and ordered a spinach masala dosa.

+## Saturday September 5

+This was the first day (since March 6, 2020) that I took BART, and also the first day (since March 6, 2020) that I went to San Francisco.
+Here is the timeline:

+* A little after 3 PM: I headed out fromm home.

+* Around 3:10 PM: I entered North Berkeley BART.

+* Around 3:20 PM: I boarded a San Francisco/Daly City train.
+I sat in the last car of the train.

+* Around 3:43 PM: I exited the train at Powell Street Station and went to Westfield Mall.

+* Around 4 PM: I got in line at Shoe Palace on the third floor.

+* Around 4:05 PM: I entered the store.

+* 4:29 PM to 4:31 PM: I checked out of the store (time based on receipt).

+* 4:40 PM: I re-entered Powell Street Station.

+* Around 4:45 PM: I boarded a BART train in the direction of Daly City.

+* Around 4:50 PM: I exited the 16th Street Mission station.

+* 5:01 PM: I finished placing a takeout order at Pakwan.

+* Around 5:07 PM: I received my order.

+* Around 5:15 PM: I re-entered BART.

+* Around 5:25 PM: I boarded the train back to the East Bay.

+* Around 5:57 PM: I exited the train at North Berkeley BART.

+* Around 6:05 PM: I was back home.